pooriaazimi/BetterDictionary/README.markdown

 BetterDictionary
 ================
-BetterDictionary is a plugin for Apple's Dictionarry.app, which lets you bookmark searched words.
+BetterDictionary is a plugin for Apple's Dictionarry.app, that lets you bookmark searched words.

 It works perfectly on Snow Leopard and Lion.